ashyshka/GL-DevOps-Kubernetes/week4/task1/doc/Concept.md

 I tried all cases a i think k3d will be better Especially for develkpment.
 All cases have advantages and disadvantages, but k3s look more haster, more easy, and have many feachers, which have minikube.
 I will recommend AsciiArtify to use this product.

-All products have minimal differents in use, so i will keep here demo with this one All steps to reproduce it you can found in file prepared-lines-just-for-copy-paste.txt
+All products have minimal differents in use, so i will keep here demo with this one All steps to reproduce it you can found in file https://github.com/ashyshka/GL-DevOps-Kubernetes/blob/main/week4/task1/prepared-lines-just-for-copy-paste.txt

 ![DEMO](https://https://github.com/ashyshka/GL-DevOps-Kubernetes/tree/main/week4/task1/doc/k3d_demo.gif)